 Disabling Your Plugins

-To trace the problem, let’s start at your plugins.
+To trace the problem, let’s start with your plugins.
 If the problem goes away when you disable your plugins, then a faulty script in one of your plugins is to blame.
 Read this article to learn how to disable plugins and how to find the particular plugin causing your issue: How To Disable WordPress Plugins Using FTP.

 Disabling Your Currently Active Theme